Nosh At The Best Jewish-Style Delis In Los Angeles

 10250 Santa Monica Blvd., Century City.
 310-203-9776.

-This story has been updated: An earlier version of the story included New York Famous Deli in Eagle Rock, which closed in October 2018.
+This story has been updated: An earlier version of the story included New York Famous Deli in Eagle Rock, which closed in October 2018, and Lenny's Deli, which closed in August 2019.
 It has been removed.